+ranks get larger.
+Our Figure 4 is a plot of the theoretical relationship of log size against log rank implied by the modelling assumptions of this paper, and shows a very striking similarity to the empirical plots from Fernholz.

+5 Conclusions

+clusions

-rank implied by the modelling assumptions of this paper, and shows a very striking similarity to the empirical plots from Fernholz.
-5 Conclusions We have in this paper presented and analyzed a simple yet tractable model which tries to explain why it might be that firm size is a relevant indicator for investment.
-The investment implications and econometric evidence remain to be evaluated.
+We have in this paper presented and analyzed a simple yet tractable model which tries to explain why it might be that firm size is a relevant indicator for investment.
+More remains to be done in evaluating the effectiveness of this approach, both in regards to econometric evidence, and in regards to efficacy of the derived investment implications.
 One important advantage of this approach is that we are freed from any need or temptation to estimate growth rates.
 If we allow ourselves only to use firm sizes (Case 1), we have a recipe for choosing portfolio proportions which requires the input of only a few parameters (recall that our numerical study was investing in 1000 assets), though it does make some bold simplifying assumptions about the dependencies between assets.
 If we allow ourselves to input some information about asset covariances (Case 2), then we can also find investment proportions, again without need to estimate growth rates.
 The qualitative forms of the solutions found suggest that the model will adapt well to different situations.
-Finally, when we examine the relationship implied between log size and log rank, we find it closely matches the empirical relationship, which has been shown to be stable over long periods of time.
-These observations lead us to conclude that the model presented here has a number of advantages, and deserves to be explored further.
+Finally, when we examine the relationship implied between log size and log rank, we find it closely matches the empirical relationship, which has been shown to be very stable over long periods of time.
+These observations lead us to conclude that the model presented here has a number of strong advantages, and deserves to be explored further.

 A Generalized hyperbolic distributions.

-$$\int_0^\infty K\lambda(t) t^{\mu-1} dt = 2^{\mu-2} \Gamma\left(\frac{\mu-\lambda}{2}\right) \Gamma\left(\frac{\mu+\lambda}{2}\right); \tag{A.10}$$ see equation (8) on page 388 of [Watson, 1995].
+$$\int_0^\infty K\lambda(t)t^{\mu-1}dt = 2^{\mu-2} \Gamma\left(\frac{\mu-\lambda}{2}\right) \Gamma\left(\frac{\mu+\lambda}{2}\right); \qquad (A.10) \quad \boxed{\texttt{bfi2}}$$ see equation (8) on page 388 of [Watson, 1995].